napari/napari/docs/tutorials/fundamentals/viewer.md

 looking at the `YX` slice this will then show you the `ZY` slice.

 After that is a button that transposes the displayed dimensions.

+After that is a button the toggles grid mode.

 Finally, there is the `home` button that will reset the camera state to its initial values.